 Concussion Recovery

 Concussion, also known as a Mild Traumatic Brain Injury (mTBI), is a functional injury to the brain.
-There is a chemical chain of reactions that cause an energy crisis in the brain.
-This energy crisis can affect; balance, attention, concentration, visual processing, and physical capacity according to the Center for Disease Control (CDC).
+It triggers a chemical chain reaction that creates an energy crisis in the brain.
+According to the Centers for Disease Control and Prevention (CDC), this energy crisis can affect balance, attention, concentration, visual processing, and physical capacity.

 Why See a Licensed and Certified Physical Therapist or Physical Therapy Assistant for a Concussion?